GRaCE: Balancing Multiple Criteria to Achieve Stable, Collision-Free, and Functional Grasps: Simulation Experiment

 \subsection{Simulated Environments}

-\method{} was evaluated in simulation using IsaacGym from NVIDIA \cite{makoviychuk2021isaac}.
-IsaacGym is a state-of-the-art simulator, capable of simulating robot movement and object grasping.
+We used IsaacGym from NVIDIA \cite{makoviychuk2021isaac}, which is a state-of-the-art simulator capable of simulating robot movement and object grasping.
 We engineered two simulation environments, namely a Shelf module and a Diner module: \begin{itemize} \item \textbf{Shelf} consists of a two-layered shelf with common everyday items placed on both layers.
 The Shelf module is designed to be cluttered and complex.
 Hence, the optimal grasping region for each object is confined to a small area, reducing the effectiveness of sampling-based methods. \item \textbf{Diner} consists of items that may be present in a typical dining setup, such as bowls, forks, a pan, and a spatula. \end{itemize} The graspable objects in these environments are from the ShapeNet dataset, and the shelves and tables were created using Blender.
 We packaged the Shelf and Diner modules as a set of OBJ files that can be loaded into any simulator capable of importing OBJ meshes.